tushartushar/taksidiotis/guide.md

 <img src="https://github.com/tushartushar/taksidiotis/blob/master/Photos/feticcio_49.jpg" width="220" height="200"> <br />
 [You can visit the website here](http://www.feticcio.gr/)

-• In Pireas, the country’s biggest port, 20 minutes from Athens by train, you can taste the best, biggest burger in the whole town.
+ï¿½ In Pireas, the countryï¿½s biggest port, 20 minutes from Athens by train, you can taste the best, biggest burger in the whole town.
 People from all the regions of Athens arrive here to taste it.
-So don’t forget to visit Barbeque! http://www.mparmpeekiou.com
+So donï¿½t forget to visit Barbeque! http://www.mparmpeekiou.com
 * Agora Restaurant includes great tasty food with unique atmosphere, great service and music.
 Dish not to miss : Salmon Spaghetti with Vodka Sauce. (https://www.agora-restaurant.gr/)